Pranayini-8/introIOSApp/README.md

 - [ ] Innovative looking buttons
 - [ ] Color schemes for the UI are also unique

+**Preliminary App Idea** : Landlord Rating App

+This app will have profiles for different landlords and rating based on different aspects ranging from their attention to maintenance issues or their demeanor towards the tenants.
+I aim for the app to help individuals decide on renting houses/apartments not just based on amenities but also the services being provided for the property.

 ## Notes

 Describe any challenges encountered while building the app.